-Cubes are a tremendous benefit because of the way they are structured: the heavy lifting is already done through pre-calculation.
+Cubes are a tremendous benefit because of the way they are structured: The heavy lifting is already done through pre-calculation.
 When you want to get answers from your data, instead of searching multiple tables in your database, your request will go straight to the cubes.
-Your report that used to take 5 minutes to run now takes just 5 seconds, and the end users no longer need to bother with how all of the tables need to be joined together.
+Your report that used to take five minutes to run now takes just five seconds, and the end users no longer need to bother with how all of the tables need to be joined together.

 Increase User Adoption